EpicGamesExt/BlenderTools/README.md

 * [UE to Rigify](https://github.com/EpicGames/BlenderTools/wiki/UE-to-Rigify-Home)

 ### Creating Issues
 If needed you can create issues.
-In order for your issue to be considered, you need to follow the guide for [creating issues](https://github.com/EpicGames/BlenderTools/wiki/Creating-Issues).
+In order for your issue to be considered, you need to follow the guidelines for [creating issues](https://github.com/EpicGames/BlenderTools/wiki/Creating-Issues).

 ### Release Log
 (7/14/2020) **Send to Unreal 1.3.4:** Initial public release.